emilannevelink/InterlayerDislocations_Daw/README.md

 # Usage

-The code works by inputing the material parameters (C, A), supercell dimensions (a1, a2, a3), and the dislocation geometry (array of numpy arrays).
+The code works by inputing the material parameters (C, A), supercell dimensions (a1, a2, a3), and the dislocation geometry (list of numpy arrays).
 A dislocation is specified as a 3x3 numpy array [location,line_direction,burgers_vector].